Wintermute2036/Synthetic-Insights/README.md

 ---

+## Mascot

+The Wintermute2036 mascot is a feminine AI entity with circuit-tendril hair, asymmetric eyes (red left, green right), PCB traces across the face, and a green all-seeing eye pyramid motif.
+SHODAN-inspired aesthetic, original character.
+SVG source maintained separately in repo assets.
+Design will evolve alongside the project.

+---

-*Built by Wintermute.
+*Built by Wintermute2036.
 Work in progress.*